Fiona Brands - Fade To Her Interview.jpg

 Another feature “Granada Nights” (Dir.
 Abid Khan) was selected for Edinburgh International Film Festival Works in Progress 2019, won Best Feature Film at Barnes Film Festival 2020 and had it’s UK release in 2021.

-Most recently this year Fiona finished her work on “Layla”, (Dir: Amrou Al-Kadhi) a feature film backed by Film4 and BFI and produced by Savannah James-Bayly.
+Fiona's most recently edited feature film “Layla”, (Dir: Amrou Al-Kadhi) premiered at 2024 Sundance Film Festival and was selected to open the 2024 BFI Flare Film Festival.
+The film about the budding romance between an Arab drag queen (Bilal Hasna) and a strait-laced marketing executive (Louis Greatorex) is backed by Film4 and BFI and produced by Savannah James-Bayly.
 Nina Yang Bongiovi via Significant Films, Farhana Bhula for FIlm4 and Kristin Irving for BFI are executive producers.

 Fiona is represented by Laurily Adams at Sara Putt Associates.